 Access List needs to be implemented to complete communication from a lower security zone to a higher security zone.

-A sample lab scenario will help us with configuration of “Security Zone” on ASA Firewall –
+A sample lab scenario will help us with the configuration of “Security Zone” on ASA Firewall –

 Below is the Interface and Zone configuration on ASA Firewall –

-Below command wil verify whether the configuration has been implemented on Interface “E0” of Firewall –
+Below command, will verify whether the configuration has been implemented on Interface “E0” of Firewall –

 ASA# sh run interface e0

-In same way we can verify for E1 to E3 Interfaces.
+In the same way, we can verify for E1 to E3 Interfaces.

 Hope this article would have cleared your doubt around firewall security level.
 Read these articles to know more about firewall –